 The tables above are a selection from those Administrations which have detailed figures available, most Administrations have a licence-exempt regimes and do not have information: but the tables show a continued increase in numbers year on year.

+According to a recent study on the future use of UHF spectrum in ITU Region 1, it was observed that some PMSE use could be shifted to be delivered through IMT systems (e.g. 5G technologies), which can ensure an appropriate quality of service and prioritization due to its network slicing technologies, as well as the low-latency requirements.

 ________________